Est. MMXXVI

 The Setting

-The upper reach of Archbishop Street — quiet by Valletta measure, fifty paces from St John’s Co-Cathedral, and a short walk to everything the Belt has to offer.
+The centre of Archbishop Street — quiet by Valletta measure, fifty paces from St John’s Co-Cathedral, and a short walk to everything the Belt has to offer.

 II.
 The Neighbourhood